djacura/AGame/testing.md

 - the link successfully took me to my profile with the order history displaying correctly (if orders are present)
 - details were successfully updated and changed and recieved success toast with correct message displayed
 - successfully logged the user out and directed back to the homepage
+- succesfully managed to login with a social account and create an account as well

 ### Bugs